rudedudezz/Security-System/README.md

   •	Optimization of the system by using different components

-3. DETAILED EXPLANATION OF THE DESIGN
+3.DETAILED EXPLANATION OF THE DESIGN

 •	Keypad & LCD1602: used for entering password in order to change between “armed” and “disarmed” states
 •	Speaker: make alarm sound when moving objects passing through under “armed” state
 •	Laser transmitter & laser receiver: detect moving objects passing through

-4. HARDWARE REQUIREMENTS
+4.HARDWARE REQUIREMENTS

 •	LCD Display
 •	Number keypad
 •	Breadboard
 •	Arduino Uno